 One of the most studied and generally accepted risks of repeated steroid use is weakened bone and muscle structure.
-Many studies have confirmed that bone mineral density decreases with repeated steroid use and that these treatments significantly increase the chances of a person developing osteoporosis and osteopenia.
-These weakened bone structures were also linked to increased risk of bone fracture according to one study.
+Studies have indicated that bone mineral density decreases with repeated steroid use and that these treatments significantly increase the chances of a person developing osteoporosis and osteopenia.
+These weakened bone structures were also linked to increased risk of bone fracture according to one scientific journal.

 What Alternatives Exist for Nerve-Related Pain?